7wapnil/rails-pro/README.md

 $ docker-compose up -d
 ```

-To attach to container and interact with byebug/pry debugger console run:
+To attach to container and interact with byebug/pry debugger console (given that your web container name is `arcanebet_web_1`) run:

 ```
-$ docker ps # take PID of web container

-$ docker attach <container PID>
+$ docker attach arcanebet_web_1
 ```

 To detach without terminating process use shortcut: `Ctrl + P + Q`.